DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-15-spring-cloud-wonders.md

 ## Session Replication

-Session replication doesn't work properly on Cloud platforms.
-Spring Session resolves this by replacing Servlet HTTP Session API and storing the session information in Redis/Hazelcast etc.
+Spring Session helps with session replication by replacing Servlet HTTP Session API and storing the session information in Redis/Hazelcast etc.
 Spring Boot makes this configuration dead simple.
 Read more about it [here](https://spring.io/blog/2015/03/01/the-portable-cloud-ready-http-session)